Marketing Cloud, Trailhead...

 - Director: Drives the sale, doesn’t want a lot of chit-chat, and must always be in control

 - Actor: Loves to talk and can appear to be all about the fun

 - Writer: Wants everyone to be happy, but likely needs input from others to make a decision

 - Analyst: Is only interested in the facts, so you need to focus on features and benefits, not fluff

 With this in mind, it’s essential that salespeople know which archetype they are talking to and where the person is in the purchasing cycle.
-But this isn’t so that they realise how to best tailor the pitch.
+But this isn’t so that they realize how to best tailor the pitch.
 The best type of salesperson is a perspective one who is willing to get to know the person and, most importantly, their real desires and driving forces for obtaining the product or service.

 Understand the Job to be Done

-It’s asking a lot to expect salespeople to recognise, in a split second, what sales tactic will resonate with a given person.
+It’s asking a lot to expect salespeople to recognize, in a split second, what sales tactic will resonate with a given person.
 It’s near impossible that they’ll get it right a high percentage of the time—certainly not quick enough to avoid missing out on potential sales.